 Solar detoxification pilot plants are frequently operated in a recirculating batch mode.
 In this scheme, the fluid is continuously pumped between the reactor and a tank in which no reaction occurs, until the desired degradation is achieved.
 The systems are operated in a discontinuous manner by recirculating the solution with an intermediate reservoir tank and centrifugal pump.
 This type of operation differs little from the previous one.
 When concentration of the reactives is the same throughout the reactor, oxygen injection (if necessary) is activated and the position of the valves is maintained so that the fluid begins and ends up in the holding tank (now called the batch tank).
 The automatic control sets the maximum flow rate which has to be such that it guarantees that only a small amount of reactant is converted each time it goes through the reactor.
 Then the modules that are going to be used are put into operation.
 This begins the experiment.
 Recirculation is continued and the test lasts however long required, even up to several days.
-Samples may now be taken at any of the sampling ports, since as the system is in recirculation mode, t_R is the same for samples taken at any point in the system.
-The ($t{R,i}$, Concentration) pairs are thus obtained (Eq.
-2.12).
+Samples may now be taken at any of the sampling ports, since as the system is in recirculation mode, $t_R$ is the same for samples taken at any point in the system.
+The $(t{R,i}, Concentration)$ pairs are thus obtained (Eq.
+12).

-$$t{R,i} = \frac{V{illu}}{V{TOT}} t{\exp,i}$$ (2.12)
+$$t{R,i} = \frac{V{illu}}{V{TOT}} t{\exp,i} \tag{12}$$

-where V{TOT} is the volume of the entire pilot plant.
-V{illu} and V{TOT} are defined at the beginning of the experiment by the number of modules used and the level of water in the batch tank.
-The experimental time (t{exp}) is the difference in time between the initial sample (initial concentration of the pollutant, $t{exp} = 0$) and samples collected during the experiment $(t{exp} > 0)$.
+where $V{TOT}$ is the volume of the entire pilot plant. $V{illu}$ and $V{TOT}$ are defined at the beginning of the experiment by the number of modules used and the level of water in the batch tank.
+The experimental time $(t{exp})$ is the difference in time between the initial sample (initial concentration of the pollutant, $t{exp} = 0$ ) and samples collected during the experiment $(t{exp} > 0)$ .

-2.3.
-FUNDAMENTALS PARAMETERS IN SOLAR PHOTOCATALYSIS
+3. FUNDAMENTALS PARAMETERS IN SOLAR PHOTOCATALYSIS

-2.3.1 Direct photolysis
+3.1 Direct photolysis

 As mentioned before, some pollutants can be dissociated in the presence of UV light.
 For this, the pollutant must absorb the light with a reasonable photodissociation quantum yield.
 Although organic pollutants absorb light over a wide range of wavelengths, this is generally stronger at the lower wavelengths.
 In any case, the focus here is on fundamental photocatalytic parameters and therefore the photolytic effect will be discussed from this point of view.
 These tests have to be performed in order to find out the decomposition rates without the semiconductor.
 As TiO2 readily sticks to the glass in the photoreactors, it is necessary to carry out these tests at the beginning, before the catalyst comes into contact with the photoreactors.
 In pilot-plant-scale experiments, removal of the thin coating of catalyst on the tubes after TiO2 suspensions have circulated through them is a very hard, complex and expensive task.
 After these tests have been performed, the photocatalytic experiment results may be considered accurate and the kinetic parameters can be determined properly.
-Any side effect of the photocatalytic reaction rate.
+Any side effect of the photocatalytic reaction rate can be quantified and subtracted from the global rate, resulting in the real photocatalytic reaction rate.